Important Economic Sectors

 Western Heritage Week begins with the Clinton Annual Ball, which began in 1867 and is the longest surviving event of its type in BC.
-It is held the Saturday of the long weekend in May.
-During the week following, an Open House at the Museum, the ever popular Old Timers' Tea, Cowboy Dinner Theatre, Parade and Rodeo take place.
-The Rodeo is a British Columbia Rodeo Association sanctioned two day event and includes a Rodeo Dance, 4H Steak Barbeque and pancake breakfast.
+It is held on the Saturday of the long weekend in May.
+During the week following, an Open House at the Museum, the ever-popular Old Timers' Tea, Cowboy Dinner Theatre, Parade and Rodeo take place.
+The Rodeo is a British Columbia Rodeo Association sanctioned two-day event and includes a Rodeo Dance, 4H Steak Barbeque and pancake breakfast.

 In the winter, wide snowy vistas provide unlimited opportunities for snowmobilers and cross-country skiers.
 The Clinton Snow Jockey Club maintains over 60 kilometers of marked ski trails that are groomed regularly and easily accessed 15 kilometers outside Clinton.
 In the summer, these trails are suitable for mountain biking and hiking.
 Clinton also has a curling rink and an indoor ice rink with artificial ice.